dr-leo/pandaSDMX/doc/implementation.rst

 ============

 The SDMX standards describe both `RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`_ and `SOAP <https://en.wikipedia.org/wiki/SOAP>`_ web service APIs.
-:ref:`See above <resources>` for the SDMG Technical Working Group's specification of the REST API.
+See :doc:`resources` for the SDMG Technical Working Group's specification of the REST API.
 The Eurostat and ECB help materials provide descriptions and examples of HTTP using URLs, parameters and headers to construct queries.

 :mod:`pandaSDMX` supports: